jsthiara10/PySpark-Taxi-Data-Pipeline/README.md

 # Architecture

 ![pyspark-diagram-1](images/pyspark-diagram-1.png)

-The PySpark job will run on a cron scheduler, which can be scheduled for the time most appropriate for the user.

 The ingestion layer comprises of 3 million records related to Yellow Taxi data in New York City contained in a Parquet file.